Approximate Capacity Region of the Two-User MISO Broadcast Channels with Delayed CSIT: Gap Analysis

 \section{Gap Analysis}

 In this section, we evaluate the gap between our achievable rate-region and the outer-bound.
-Since the inner-bound and outer-bound are defined by straight lines, the gap has its maximum value at the symmetric sum-rate point.
-Thus, we evaluate the gap between the inner-bound in (\ref{eq:achrate}), \emph{i.e.}
+We analytically prove that the gap is at most $1.81$ bits/sec/Hz per user.
+We show that